-That said, if you’re interested in finding someone (i.e. getting a current address and phone number) and checking criminal records and other public records (marriage/divorce records, bankruptcies, etc.), you can discretely run an background check online.
-The information you would likely get from a private investigator are available instantly with free preview results.
+If you’re interested in finding someone (i.e. getting a current address and phone number) and checking criminal records and other public records (marriage/divorce records, bankruptcies, etc.) using a social security number, you can discreetly run a background check online.

-You don’t even need to use an SSN (which is a huge plus from a security perspective) – all the records have been compiled and sorted so that you can search with just a name and last known city and state.
-You can try it below for free:
+In fact, you don’t even need to use an SSN (which is a huge plus from a security perspective) – almost all the available public records in our SSN search have been compiled and sorted so that you can search with just a name and last known city and state.

-As you’ll see, you can review preview results to make sure you’ve got the right person and get an idea of the information that’s available – it’s quick and free.
-If you decide you want to dig deeper, you can reports starting from about $10 – not free, but it will hardly break the bank.
+As you’ll see, the preview results can be helpful to ensure you’ve got the right person and get an idea of the information that’s available – it’s quick, free, and might give you enough information for further searching.
+If you decide you want to dig deeper, you can get reports starting from about $10 – not free, but it’s instant and thorough.